Road to Greater Independence

 Eye Contact

 The eyes are more than just the windows to the soul.
 Eye contact is just the beginning.
-Helping your students to understand how they see the driving world around them is as important as what they see.
-With any student, there could be visual processing delays affecting reaction time (for example driving through complex intersections or windy & hilly country roads) is important to understand in accident avoidance as well as student (driver) anxiety.
+Helping your students understand how they perceive the world around them is as important as what they see.
+For any student, visual processing delays can affect reaction time (for example, when driving through complex intersections or on windy, hilly country roads), which is important to understand for accident avoidance as well as for student (driver) anxiety.

 Exacting Examples & Explanations

-All students, neurodiverse or neurotypical, learn in various ways; visual, auditory, kinesthetic, and their various combinations.
-Knowing & understanding how to best present information and instruction to your student will help to promote consistency and success.
+All students, neurodiverse or neurotypical, learn in various ways: visual, auditory, kinesthetic, and combinations of these.
+Knowing & understanding how best to present information and instruction to your student will help promote consistency and success.

 Empowerment